cypress-io/cypress-documentation/source/guides/tooling/visual-testing.md

 cy.mySnapshotCommand()
 ```

 - consider using visual diffing to check individual elements rather than the entire page.
-This will target the image comparison better to avoid the visual change for component X from breaking tests for the unrelated components.
+This will target the image comparison better to avoid a visual change in the component X from breaking tests for the unrelated components.

 - you might want to look at the {% url "Component Testing plugins" plugins %} to load and test the individual components in addition to the regular end-to-end functional and visual tests.